yassine-hamoudi/labri/_pages/positions.md

   <blockquote>
   <!-- A postdoctoral position is available in the [Quantum Information and Computation group](https://quantique.labri.fr) at the CS department of the University of Bordeaux (France).
 Applications should be submitted by **January 15** for full consideration. -->

-  We are seeking candidates with an interest in research on quantum information, quantum algorithms, and complexity theory.
+  We are seeking candidates with an interest in research on quantum information, quantum algorithms, quantum simulations, and complexity theory.
 Specific topics they can expect to work on include:
   <ul>
     <li> Quantum Algorithms and Computational Speedups (optimization and Monte Carlo methods, combinatorial algorithms, distributed algorithms, quantum walks, quantum simulation)</li>
     <li> Information and Complexity Theory (query complexity, entanglement measures, limitations of near-term quantum computers, simulation of quantum circuits, quantum graphs)</li>
     <li> Error-Correction and Mitigation (properties of QECC, theoretically and practically good quantum codes, error mitigation strategies)</li>
-    <li> Quantum Computing and Fundamental Physics (simulation of fermionic systems, quantum field theory, holographic complexity)</li>
+    <li> Quantum Computing and Fundamental Physics (simulation of fermionic systems, quantum field theory, holographic complexity, Krylov complexity)</li>
   </ul>
   Candidates should have training or experience in at least one of the following areas: quantum information and computation, algorithmic theory, or complexity theory.